johnbywater/quantdsl/README.md

 assert round(results.fair_value.mean(), 2) == 12.82, results.fair_value.mean()
 ```

-These are the results printed by `calc_and_print()`, showing
-monthly deltas for each of the two markets.
+These are the results, showing monthly deltas for each of the two markets.
+The recommended hedge positions suggest running the plant when
+the price of power is high and the price of gas is low.
+The relative
+inefficiency of running the plant from `Cold()` is reflected in the delta
+for `POWER` in `2012-01-03`.

 ```
 Compiled 16 nodes